swiss-art-research-net/sari-iiif-clip-search/README.md

 To use the CLIP Search with a custom collection of images, the `build.py` script found in `./src` can be used.
 The script operates either in SPARQL mode or in CSV mode.

-In SPARQL mode a SPARQL query and a SPARQL endpoint are required.
-The query needs to retrieve the IIIF image URLs bound to the variable ?iiif_url.
+In SPARQL mode, a SPARQL query and a SPARQL endpoint are required.
+The query needs to retrieve the IIIF image URLs bound to the variable `?iiif_url`.
 If another variable is used, it can be provided via the `--iiifColumn` option.

 In CSV mode the path to a CSV file is required.
 The CSV file needs to contain the IIIF image URLs in a column named `iiif_url`.
 If another column is used, it can be provided via the `--iiifColumn` option.

 For both modes of operation the path to a directory needs to be specified via the `--dataDir` option.
 The script will operate in this directory.
 A subdirectory named 'images' will be created and the images will be downloaded to this directory.
-The features will be computed and stored in a subdirectory named 'features'.
+The features will be computed and stored in a subdirectory named `features`.

-For publishing the extracted features, the downloaded images can be deleted from the directory when the script has finished.
+For deployment, the downloaded images can be deleted from the directory when the script has finished.
 The final features will be stored in the files `features.npy` and `imageIds.csv`.
 When deploying it for querying, all other files in the features directory can be deleted (the script retains them locally can to speed up later processing)